HemoCell Getting Started

 Case output folder

 The output of a case is usually written to the <case>/tmp folder.
 The checkpoints are the .xml and .dat files.
 When a new checkpoint is created they are moved to .xml.old and ``.dat.old.
 The hdf5 output is stored per timestep in tmp/hdf5 and the csv output in tmp/csv.
-See Parsing the output of a HemoCell case and hemocell/scripts/batchPostProcess.sh for more info.
+See Post-processing the output of a HemoCell case and hemocell/scripts/batchPostProcess.sh for more info.

-Parsing the output of a HemoCell case
+Post-processing the output of a HemoCell case

-When you have created the *.xmf files you can load them into Paraview, please select the Legacy XDMF file format when loading them in.
-The HemoCell .xmf files are not yet XDMF3 compatible.
+When you have created the *.xmf files, they can be opened in Paraview.
+Please select the Legacy XDMF file format when loading them in.

 Resuming from a checkpoint